Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!: Generalization bounds for Federated Learning algorithms

-\end{theorem} Similar to the PAC-Bayes type bounds of Theorem~\ref{th:generalPB} and Theorem~\ref{th:generalLossyPB}, the bound of Theorem~\ref{th:generalRDExp} too shows the ``contribution'' of each client's local model during each round to (a bound on) the generalization error as measured by~\eqref{definition-generalization-error}.
-As it will become clearer from the below, an extended version of this theorem, which is stated in Appendix~\ref{pr:generalExp}, is particularly useful to study the \emph{Federated Support Vector Machines} (FSVM) of the next section.
+for any set of parameters $\{\epsilon_{k,r}\}_{k\in[K],r\in[R]}\subset \mathbb{R}$ which satisfy $\frac{1}{KR}\sum\nolimits_{k\in[K]}\sum\nolimits_{r\in[R]} \epsilon_{k,r} \leq \epsilon$. \end{theorem} Similar to the PAC-Bayes type bounds of Theorem~\ref{th:generalPB} and Theorem~\ref{th:generalLossyPB}, the bound of Theorem~\ref{th:generalRDExp} also shows the ``contribution'' of each client's local model during each round to (a bound on) the generalization error as measured by~\eqref{definition-generalization-error}. we refer the reader to Appendix~\ref{pr:generalExp} for its proof, due to lack of space and the considerable needed technicality details.
+As it will become clearer from the below, an extended version of this theorem, stated in Appendix~\ref{sec:lossyComp}, is particularly useful to study the \emph{Federated Support Vector Machines} (FSVM) of the next section.
 For instance, an application of that result will yield a (more) explicit bound on the generalization error of FSVM in terms of the parameters $K$, $R$, and $n$.

+Finally, a tail rate-distortion theoretic bound is derived in Appendix~\ref{sec:RDTail}.
+This result states loosely that having a good generalization performance with high probability requires the algorithm to be compressible not only under the true distribution $P_{\vc{S},\vc{W}}$, but also for all those distributions $\nu_{\vc{S},\vc{W}}$ that are in the vicinity of $P_{\vc{S},\vc{W}}$.